MfrMesa/Falcon-Dashboard-Clone/README.md

 # How to initiate the project:

   1) Download the Files:
-     Download the game source code from the GitHub repository or clone it using Git.
+     Download the source code from the GitHub repository or clone it using Git.

   2) Open the HTML File:
      Once downloaded.
 Open the index.html file in your preferred web browser.